General Messages > General Topics > Life of Faith

 “And blessed is she who believed that there would be a fulfillment of what had been spoken to her by the Lord.”

-I would like now to consider how difficult it must have been for Mary to believe and respond appropriately to the words of the Lord.
+I would like now to consider how difficult it must have been for Mary to believe and respond positively to the words of the Lord.

-First of all, Mary was a virgin.
+To begin with, Mary was a virgin.
 According to the angel Gabriel, she was to give birth while a virgin.
-And this is something extremely difficult for anyone to accept.
+This is something extremely difficult for any woman to accept.
 A virgin giving birth is against the natural order.

 Luke 1:32-33